 Garage doors are an essential part of any residential or commercial property.
 They provide security, convenience, and aesthetic appeal.
 One crucial component of a garage door is its spring system.
-Understanding the different types of garage door springs and their repair is vital for ensuring the smooth functioning and longevity of your garage door.
-In this article, we will delve into the various types of garage door springs, their unique characteristics, and the necessary steps for their repair and maintenance.
+Understanding the different types of garage door springs and their repair is vital for ensuring your garage door’s smooth functioning and longevity.
+This article will delve into the various types of garage door springs, their unique characteristics, and the necessary steps for their repair and maintenance.

 Types of Garage Door Springs

 Torsion springs are the most common type used in modern garage doors.
 They are mounted horizontally above the garage door opening and work by twisting or torquing to counterbalance the door’s weight.
 Torsion springs provide a smoother, more controlled lifting motion than other spring systems.
 They are typically found in residential garage doors but can also be used in commercial applications.

 Extension springs are another type of garage door springs that are commonly used in older residential properties.
 Unlike torsion springs, extension springs are mounted vertically on either side of the garage door tracks.
 These springs stretch and contract to facilitate the opening and closing of the door.
 Extension springs are usually paired with safety cables to prevent accidents in case of spring failure.

 Wayne Dalton TorqueMaster springs are unique torsion springs designed specifically for Wayne Dalton garage doors.
 They are concealed within a tube, making them more aesthetically pleasing than traditional exposed torsion springs.
 TorqueMaster springs require specialized tools and knowledge for garage door repair and replacement, so it is advisable to seek professional assistance when dealing with this spring system.

 Signs of Garage Door Spring Issues